 There are a lot of good reasons to keep your desk neat and tidy.
-For example, making a good impression with coworkers, clients and senior management.
+Consider, for example, making a good impression with coworkers, clients, and senior management.
 A well-organized desk also reduces the risk of sensitive information being compromised.
 Leaving loose papers and documents on your desk can put confidential information at risk.

 Desk organization increases efficiency

 Additionally, decluttering your desk makes it easier to find the items you need so that you can work more efficiently.
 Harvard Business Review makes a case for cleaning your desk, linking a messy workspace to a lack of focus and increased stress.

 Last, but most definitely not least, clutter makes it difficult to clean your desk and office supplies.
 Don’t think you need to be wiping down and disinfecting your desk regularly?
 Think again.
 From a Safety Now article:

 “According to Dr. Charles Gerba of the University of Arizona, the average office worker has over 10 million bacteria living on its [sic] desk—that’s 400 times more than the average truck stop toilet seat.”

 1) Create a system to sort and store active paperwork

 Give everything a place to avoid stacks of paper clutter that take over your workspace.
 At minimum, you will need desktop storage for incoming, outgoing, and high-priority paperwork.
 Additionally, consider giving yourself extra desktop storage for other active paperwork.
 For example, items that routinely come across your desk, such as receipts and expense reports.

 One way to instantly create better desk organization is to get yourself a letter tray and/or desktop file organizer.
 Both items make excellent use of vertical space and are ideal for sorting and storing active paperwork.
 Label where everything goes so that you can quickly find what you need when working.